Indonesia struggles to deliver aid to quake survivors as relief efforts continue - ExBulletin

 Indonesia struggles to deliver aid to quake survivors as relief efforts continue

-CIANJUR, Indonesia, Nov 24 (Reuters) – Indonesian authorities struggled on Thursday to deliver aid to thousands of people evacuated by a deadly earthquake in West Java as landslides triggered rain and difficult mountainous terrain hampered the efforts of rescue teams.
+Suharyanto, the head of the disaster mitigation agency, says many had not received help and nearly 200 volunteers were deployed to help distribute water, instant food, tents and layers.

-Monday’s magnitude 5.6 earthquake in the town of Cianjur, about 75 km (50 miles) south of the capital Jakarta, killed at least 271 people and left 40 missing, and left many people s in tents with few medical supplies and aid.
+CIANJUR, Indonesia Indonesian authorities struggled on Thursday (November 24th) to help thousands of people displaced by a deadly earthquake in West Java, as rain-triggered landslides and mountainous terrain difficile hampered the efforts of the rescue teams.

-Among the survivors was a woman who gave birth at a makeshift medical center in a tent.
+Monday’s magnitude 5.6 earthquake in the town of Cianjur, about 75 kilometers (50 miles) south of the capital Jakarta, has killed at least 271 people and left thousands sheltering in tents with few medical supplies and aid.

-“Conditions are difficult,” President Joko Widodo said of the rough terrain during his visit to Cianjur.
-“It’s still raining and there are still aftershocks.
-The ground is unstable so caution is advised.”
+Suharyanto, the head of the disaster mitigation agency, said Thursday that many have not received help and nearly 200 volunteers have been deployed to help distribute water, instant food, tents and diapers.

-Evacuation remains a priority, he said, adding that he wanted to make sure the distribution went well.
-He visited emergency tents, distributing food to children.
+Survivors, including the elderly and small children, crammed into military tents set up some distance from the devastated villages, while others lined up to receive aid packages from volunteers.

-Suharyanto, the head of the disaster mitigation agency, said many had not received help and officials had rounded up nearly 200 volunteers to help distribute water, instant food, tents and diapers.
+In Sukamanah village, residents said they had to ration food and lacked supplies for children, including medicine, diapers and milk.

-With dozens missing, rescuers used dirt diggers and other heavy machinery to clear mud and debris in search of victims.
-Some areas that were cut off by landslides could only be reached by helicopter, disaster officials said.
+With dozens of people still missing, rescuers used excavators and other heavy machinery to clear mud and debris in search of victims.
+Some areas isolated by landslides could only be reached by helicopter.

 Search efforts have focused on the village of Cijedil, where around 30 people are believed to have been buried under a landslide, Joshua Banjarnahor of the national search and rescue agency told reporters.